Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 Next map the current block shape into the grid.

-> [info]
->
-> How do we _really_ do this?
+How do we _really_ do this?
 The source Grid is two dimensional, but the output Grid will just be one dimensional.
 You can use `Array.map()` to map across all rows, and then use `Array.map()` again to map across each column.
 Inside this second map function is where you'll generate Grid Squares.

 Remember that the value assigned to each location on the grid is an _integer representing the color of each square_.